US deploying over 1,000 active-duty troops to deliver vaccine shots

 The announcements come one day after Johnson & Johnson asked U.S. health regulators to authorize its single-dose COVID-19 vaccine for emergency use.

-The drugmaker’s application to the U.S. Food and Drug Administration (FDA) follows its Jan.
-29 report, in which it said the vaccine had a 66% rate of preventing infections in its large global trial.
+The drugmaker’s application to the U.S. Food and Drug Administration (FDA) follows its January 29 report, in which it said the vaccine had a 66 percent rate of preventing infections in its large global trial.

 J&J’s single-shot vaccine could simplify the U.S. immunization campaign, which is currently reliant on two-shot doses, amid concerns of emerging variants.